maxxiimo/the-front-end-manifesto/HTML Organization.md

 https://github.com/maxxiimo/base-files/blob/master/_head.html.haml

 Everything is nice and neat in haml and with only the ones I think you should use (plus all the other options commented out).

+### The Title

+    %title= content_for?(:title) ? yield(:title) : "XXX"

+### JavaScript

+Generally it is best to put JavaScript at the very bottom of the page.
+Doing so will allow the page to render before scripts are loaded, but some scripts such as modernizr need to load before your HTML so naturally I include them in _head.html.haml.
+To accommodate all other JavaScript files I use a _scripts.html.haml partial located in the layout folder.

 [Chrome Frame]:         https://developers.google.com/chrome/chrome-frame/